austBrink/react-book-final/README.md

 ## Scripts

 In the top level directory run, `npm run sDev` for a custom [react scripts start](https://blog.logrocket.com/everything-you-need-know-about-react-scripts/).
-This custom script employs `env-cmd` to force the particular .env defined in package.json scripts. `sDev` starts the development environment using .env.development.local.
+This custom script employs `env-cmd` to force the particular .env defined in package.json scripts. `npm run sDev` starts the development environment using .env.development.local.

 _Similarly_, use `npm run bDev` to build the project using the development environment.
 This bundles the project in servable build files in the `./build` directory.